Frequently asked questions

 No. Most MMOs don’t need one because, if you don’t give players the ability to affect the world, no one ever wins.
 The downside, of course, is that the game is static.
 No one wins because winning (and losing) is impossible.

 Strategy games are inherently different, because they are dynamic: player decisions can fundamentally change the state of the game for every other player.

 This is the problem we set out to solve.
 Can we marry the idea of a persistent world ─ where players keep their characters and loot ─ with dynamic rules where actions have consequences?

 “Eternal Heroes, Dying Worlds.”

-What if characters are persistent (i.e. they never reset), but the worlds are not?
-Consider each world (or server) as a separate campaign.
+What if characters are persistent, but the worlds are not?
+Consider each Campaign World (or server) as a separate strategy game.
 It has a distinct beginning, middle and end – like a game of “Risk”, or “Civilization”.
 These worlds last only until a victor is declared.

-The characters, however, are persistent!
-When a campaign ends, you take your character (and potentially some of the spoils of war from that campaign) and move on to the next campaign.
-This gives the game a sense of permanence.
-Additionally, we have “home worlds” (Eternal Kingdoms) that are player run and not time-limited, like traditional MMO servers.
+But because the characters are persistent, when a campaign ends, you take your character, your equipment, and the spoils of war from that Campaign, and move on to the next.
+This gives the game a feeling of permanence while still allowing late-arriving players a chance to be competitive.
+Additionally, we have “home worlds” (Eternal Kingdoms) that are player-run and not time-limited.
+These are like traditional MMO servers.
 The idea is that players can participate in a series of campaigns over the life of the character, and use these kingdoms as a staging area between campaigns.